jswirbs/SuperSnake/README.txt

 =: Your Implementation :=
 =========================

-- Provide an overview of each of the classes in your code, and what their function is in the overall game.

 - Game: Contains the main method.
 Has the run method which lays out the application, setting up the various panels and buttons and initializing the game board.
 There is a JTextField and associated method to get information stored in it which are both outside of the run method.
 These are used to store/get the current user’s nickname so it can be used by the run method and by methods in the GameBoard class.

 GameBoard: This class extends JPanel and is the rectangle in which the game is played.
 The constructor starts a timer and adds a key listener for keyboard controls.
 The start method is called when the start button is pressed which sets the playing boolean to true and resets the necessary variables to their initial state.
 The tick method (called by the timer) calls the move method and collision method, sets the score, and repaints the board. move() moves the snake head in the current direction and puts each following piece where the one in front of it just was.
 Collision checks for the snake head colliding with the edge of the board, itself, or a Piece object and either ends the game or adds a Piece to the end of the snake.
 The PaintComponent method draws the title screen if playing=false, else it draws the various game objects in their current positions.